thachmpham/thachmpham.github.io/content/docs/tipc/_index.md

 # 1. Introduction
 Transparent Inter-Process Communication (TIPC) is a communication protocol used for inter-process communication (IPC) in distributed systems.
-It enables processes running on different nodes within a network to communicate with each other transparently, abstracting away the underlying network details.
+TIPC supports unicast, anycast, multicast and broadcast datagram messaging with sequence and delivery guarantee.
+It also provides a group membership tracker service that is synchronized with the message delivery service, guaranteeing sequentiality between membership events and received messages

 Websites:
 - [tipc.sourceforge.net](https://tipc.sourceforge.net)